PeterGyger/stevemar.github.io/about.md

 * I live in Toronto with my wife and three kids.
 * On Wednesdays in the summer you'll likely find me on a baseball field.
-* I have an interest in local politics and wish I had more time to volunteer within my community.
 * My [Tsundoku](http://www.openculture.com/2018/07/tsundoku.html) is a mix of non-fiction, trivia, career, and fantasy books.

 ### Education